The first developer-oriented translation tool

-The Accent API provides a powerful abstraction around the process of translating and maintaining the translations of an app.
+Accent provides a powerful abstraction around the process maintaining translations in a web/native app.

 postgres >= 9.4

 libyaml >= 0.1.7

 The app is modeled with the Twelve-Factor App architecture, all configurations are stored in the environment.

 mix commands, you should always make sure that the required environment variables are present.
 You can

 source, use nv or a custom l33t bash script.